 We perform impairment tests of goodwill at our reporting unit level, which is generally one level below our operating segments.
 Our operating segments are primarily based on geographic responsibility, which is consistent with the way management runs our business.
-Our geographic operating segments are generally subdivided into smaller geographic regions.
-These geographic regions are our reporting units.
-Our Global Ventures operating segment includes the results of our Costa, innocent and doğadan businesses, as well as fees earned pursuant to distribution coordination agreements between the Company and Monster, each of which is its own reporting unit.
+Our geographic operating segments are generally subdivided into smaller geographic regions, which are reporting units.
 The Bottling Investments operating segment includes all of our consolidated bottling operations, regardless of geographic location.
 Generally, each consolidated bottling operation within our Bottling Investments operating segment is its own reporting unit.
 Goodwill is assigned to the reporting unit or units that benefit from the synergies arising from each business combination.